top of page

 She told her story of sexual brutality.
 I listened to her speak about how the trauma did not just end with this horrific and brutal act as she was not only sexually violated but she was then stigmatized by the society in which she grew up in and loved.
 She had to live with the fear of embarrassing her family.
 She was viewed as a woman without honour.

 I couldn’t believe that on top of the reality of her horrific ordeal, she was forced to carry around crushing feelings of guilt and shame, bearing a lifelong burden without having ever even committed a crime.
+I knew she was not alone, that there were many in the dark, hidden, that remained silent.
+Many women were encouraged by their families not to speak about the sexual violence they experienced during the war.
+Sexual violence still continues to be used as an instrument of war and its victims remain unrecognized and silenced globally.

 After having watched that interview, I knew I needed to act, I wanted these women to break their silence.
 I wanted to fight the stigma.
 I wanted them to know: “I am ‘Thinking of you’ – you are not alone.”

 I wanted to do something that would involve the entire community, not only the women who experienced sexual violence.
 I wanted the Survivors to feel the solidarity of a nation coming together to help and to give.
+So, I called on men and women to donate a skirt or dress to recognize the survivors.
+I wanted to create a piece that showed there is no shame and no stigma.

 I wanted to bring this issue into the man’s world, to a public place.
 I decided to take this hidden private issue that no one wanted to talk about and place it in the main football arena in Prishtina.
 I decided to create a piece where thousands of skirts and dresses would be hung on washing lines across the stadium.
 No longer would the voices be hidden behind a curtain.